Your characters are likable, but are they lovable?

 The core takeaway

-Explore Marlowe (our A.I. fiction manuscript analysis tool): authors.ai/marlowe
+Learn more about Marlowe (our non-generative A.I. fiction manuscript analysis tool): authors.ai/marlowe

 Subscribe